 I first learned about the Praise SOAP method of Bible study when I began attending my church back in 2015.
-The first Bible study I joined was with our pastor’s wife (who has become very dear to me).
+The first Bible study I joined was with our pastor’s wife.
 At the end of our first week together, she took a few minutes to explain this method to the women in our group.

-Soon after that first Bible study with my pastor’s wife, I found out that I was pregnant with our third child.
+Soon after that first Bible study, I found out that I was pregnant with our third child.

 I was tired.
 A LOT!
 Not to mention the fact that we just moved to a new state, new church, new community…and we were in the process of buying and building our new home.

-So, this was a time that I needed to put the Inductive method aside and use something that didn’t demand as much time.
-During this season, the Praise SOAP method of Bible Study was such a blessing.
+So, this was a time that I needed a Bible study that didn’t demand as much time.
+The Praise SOAP method of Bible Study was such a blessing during this season.

 What is the SOAP Method of Bible Study?

 You may have heard of the SOAP method.
 This approach has become fairly common.
-The SOAP method of Bible study is a great way to make a meaningful connection with God each day.
+The SOAP method of Bible study is a great way to make a meaningful connection with God and study the Bible daily.

 SOAP is an acronym for Scripture – Observation – Application – Prayer.